 The building was renovated in early 1997 and was officially dedicated during a ceremony held on Saturday, July 12, 1997.
 The old Central Fire Station on Jefferson Street was closed down.
 In October 1997 it was sold for $45,000 to Gabriel and Marc Cilli, who later renovated the structure into an office building.

-There has been talk of a joint county-city public safety unit as the city council has sought increased collaboration with the various fire departments from throughout the county.
-As of 2016 the paired-down New Castle Fire Department, with about two dozen paid firefighters and a Fire Chief, operates the main station (Central Fire Station) on Margaret Street in the downtown area and a substation on Cedar Street in Mahoningtown.
+As of 2018 the paired-down New Castle Fire Department, with about two dozen paid firefighters and a Fire Chief, operates the main station (Central Fire Station) on Margaret Street in the downtown area and a substation on Cedar Street in Mahoningtown.

 The first organized volunteer fire brigade in New Castle was founded in 1836 and the early firefighters were armed with only buckets.
 The units became more modernized as time went on and the city council acquired the first horses (such as those above) for firefighting duty in 1875.
 Just when the actual “New Castle Fire Department” was organized can probably be traced to 1872, when the city council hired Captain John Young as the first official Fire Chief and began hiring the first paid firefighters.
 (1910) Full Size